dalance/svlint/MANUAL.md

 ### Reason

-Unpacked arrays can lead to issues during synthesis.
+Unpacked arrays are not guaranteed to be contiguous and can lead to synthesis issues.

 ### Pass Example (1 of 2)
 ```systemverilog